2026 Application Opens - January 1, 2026

 The ultimate goal is to empower scholars to use their talents as candid communicators and revered spokeswomen provoking effective change for the voiceless and disenfranchised among us.

-Scholarship Information
+Journalism Scholarship

 Eligibility Requirements